 Picking the beans was tedious.
 Mikey had his own method of removing and capturing all the berries.
 He used the wide lid of an old water tank to catch and keep the berries in one place.
 Once the berries were picked they were processed.
 Most times the berries are dried in the sun for a couple of weeks before they are stored.
 The pulp is removed and dried with the parchment skin still on it so it is left to ferment.
 The pulp liquifies as the temperature rises for a week.
 This gives the beans flavour.

 The dried beans are roasted at about 200-250 degrees F for 1 to 2 hours.
 The beans become brown to black in colour and brittle.
 During the roasting process, the beans are broken down and the thin shell or chaff (which feels like dried leaves) is removed.
-The remaining piece of kernel is called cacao nibs.
+The remaining piece of kernel is called coffee nibs.
 (The nibs contain about 400 different chemicals responsible for the coffee’s flavour.)

 The beans were stirred throughout the roasting process to prevent burning.
 The outer shell dries and cracks out.
-Roasting coffee should happen outside as there is a lot of smoke involved.
+Roasting the beans should happen outside as there is a lot of smoke involved.
 For this reason, if you want to roast at home, you should roast no more than 1/4 lb of beans at a time.

 Now for the final step: the task of brewing coffee.

-The look and smell of the roasted coffee could definitely send you into a lucid state, or possibly down memory lane.
+The look and smell of the roasted beans could definitely send you into a lucid state, or possibly down memory lane.
 For a while I also found myself on Henry Street, POS smelling the coffee roasting from Hong Wing Coffee as I walked up to Spektacular.
-Eventually, I found myself reflecting on the whole experience of picking the coffee beans, processing it, and finally watching it brewing.
+Eventually, I found myself reflecting on the whole experience of picking the beans, processing it, and finally watching it brewing.
 When I tasted the brew I felt myself travel to the green hills of Rincon back to the estate where it all began.

 Of course other memories rushed in around this topic of coffee, like the first time I saw a pooknee being used while brewing coffee over a wood fire.
 Maybe next time I’ll write about that.